dbj-data/bench/doc/multi_target_vstudio_builds.md

 Thus most of the time EASTL is with no C++ exceptions.
 It uses it's own assert.cpp.

-When EASTL has C++ exceptions enabled it even used std::exception and offsprings.
+When EASTL has C++ exceptions enabled it even used std::exception and offspring's.
 This is how rarely, if ever, anybody uses EASTL in projects where C++ exceptions are enabled.

 ## The core of the stunt

 "Shared code"  (VStudio project type) (for example) "dbj-eastl-code" collects all the code.

-All static lib projets reference that one.
+All static lib projects reference that one.
 That is the only place where we add/remove/update the code.
 That is propagated to the building projects.

 Lib projects have no compilation units.
 Beside pch.cpp.